 You can use the Johari Window for personal reflection and personal development planning, as I have done.

 This involves reflecting and acting on 4 questions:

 - The Open Area: what would be the most useful personal development needs for me to discuss with my manager?

-- The Blind Spot: what behavior should I seek feedback on from my manager, team and coworkers?
+- The Blind Spot: how should I seek feedback from my manager, team and coworkers?

 - The Hidden Area: what more can I share with people when I’m delivering presentations, greeting new colleagues, or building trusted relationships?

 - The Unknown: what new challenges should I set myself?!